 - Satellite Love Interest: After Barry came back and the reboot happened, he's unfortunately demoted to being David Singh's boyfriend and nothing else.

-- The Smart Guy: If Wally needs some gadget or device, Hartley is the first place he turns.
+- The Smart Guy: If Wally needs some gadget or device, Hartley is the first place he turns to.

 - Straight Gay: Pied Piper was this way when he first came out, completely shocking Flash with the revelation of his sexuality.
 Later writers have mostly stayed true to this portrayal and for a prominent gay character he shows few to no stereotypical gay traits depending on who is writing him.